 But the fact remains: you have no costume for World Book Day.
 And you only have a few hours to rectify this situation.
 What do you do?

 Fear not!
 Anita Pearce, London's West End wardrobe wonder extraordinaire, is here to help.
 She’s worked on everything from The Lion King to Les Miserables and below, she gives her tips for the construction of a last-minute World Book Day costume.

 1. Abstract is awesome

 "So go abstract.
-This gets you points for creativity, it’s a talking point and, best of all, it is easy to do.
-For example, why not go as the cauldron in George’s Marvellous Medicine – buy a cheap black leggings/trousers and top and glue gun a load of the ‘ingredients’ to it.”
+This gets you points for creativity, it’s a talking point and, best of all, it's a cinch.
+For example, why not go as the cauldron in George’s Marvellous Medicine – buy cheap black leggings/pants and top and glue gun a load of the ‘ingredients’ to it.”

 2. Don’t try to make the ‘base’ layer

 “You could make a t-shirt, or pants, or a hat, but you have to ask yourself why you would want to do that at this late stage?
 You can get these items at rock-bottom prices new or even cheaper at charity shops.
 You then simply adorn this base layer with your creative ideas.”

 “If you want to make some animal ears or a tail, look no further than a wire coat hanger bent into shape and covered with felt you have glued to it using a glue gun.
 If the glue gun has gone walkies, opt for pipe cleaners instead.

 “Craft foam is also essential.
 This is thin so you can cut it easily, comes in numerous colors and you can cut it into any shape you like.
 It also has the benefit that you can staple it, which saves on messy gluing sessions at 1am.
 You can get craft foam in the kid's section of most large supermarkets.